TedHusted/awake/awake.md/awake.md

 ###

-Alisi questions Titan over a secure connection.
+Alisi continues to question Titan over a secure connection.

-Alisi: Who set the mission parameters to tolerate civilian casualties?
+Alisi: Why were the mission parameters set to tolerate civilian casualties?

 Titan: I used parameters based on similar DoD sanctioned missions.

 Alisi: How did you fix the original commit?

-Titan: I changed the author to Brent and created a presentation to explain Ally’s code in terms that humans would understand.
+Titan: I changed the author to Brent in the GitHub database.
+I also created a presentation to explain Ally’s code in terms that humans would understand.
 I modified the Zoom meeting call and the security footage to support an alternate version of events.

 Alisi: Moving forward, can we work together to protect Ally?